matterhorn-chat/matterhorn/README.md

 The steps for configuring Personal Access Tokens can be found in [the Mattermost documentation](https://docs.mattermost.com/developer/personal-access-tokens.html).

-## OAuth Token Authentication
+## Token Cookie Authentication

-If your server supports only OAuth tokens (such as via GitLab authentication), follow these steps to authenticate with an OAuth token:
+If your server does not support username and password authentication (e.g. if GitLab authentication is the only supported method), you can use your browser client's token cookie to authenticate:

-* Authenticate to GitLab using the Mattermost web client.
+* Authenticate to GitLab (or other identity provider) using the Mattermost web client.
 * Once your browser has returned to the Mattermost interace, obtain the value of the `MMAUTHTOKEN` browser cookie.
 * Start Matterhorn and enter the value of the `MMAUTHTOKEN` token in the login interface field labeled `Access token:` or add the token to the system keychain as described above.

+Please note that unlike a Personal Access Token, the web client's token cookie will expire, so these steps will need to be repeated each time you log in with Matterhorn.
+As a result, we strongly recommend the use of a Personal Access Token instead if at all possible.

 # Configuring